htcondor/htcondor/docs/version-history/development-release-series-89.rst

   the output location of file when using ``transfer_output_remaps``.
   :ticket:`7085`

+- Added a new multifile transfer plugin for downloading and uploading files from/to Google Drive user accounts.
+This supports URLs like "gdrive://path/to/file" and using the plugin requires the admin configure the *condor_credd* to allow users to obtain Google Drive tokens and requires the user request Google Drive tokens in their submit file. :ticket:`7136`

 Bugs Fixed:

 - Fixed a bug where schedd would not start if the history file